 Party system

 The Somali public is politically weak and fragmented by clan affiliation.
 Cooperative organizations or interest groups that operate independently of either the clan system or religious affiliation are rare in both Somalia and Somaliland.
-Social conflicts are mostly perceived and articulated as conflicts between clan groups.
-However, some interest groups do exist, such as chambers of commerce and trade unions, but the latter is rather weak.
-Some civic groups, often led or supported by the diaspora or funded by international organizations, work to promote wider social issues such as women’s rights.
+However, an increasing number of interest groups have been formed, such as chambers of commerce and trade unions, although their overall influence remains weak.

 Interest groups

 A nationwide survey of attitudes toward democracy has never been conducted in Somalia.
 Attempts to establish a multiparty system were abolished with the military coup in 1969.
-While numerous political parties have been formed in the last two years, their commitment to democracy has not yet been tested.
+While many political parties were formed in recent years, their commitment to democracy has not yet been tested.
 However, democratic norms and procedures are also found in the traditional system, which points to an acceptance of democratic ideals within the Somali population.
+In 2014, a local think tank published a poll of 1,633 people from across the Benadir region (Mogadishu and surrounding areas).
+The poll found that 93% of Mogadishu residents strongly favored democratic elections, while 72% were dissatisfied with clan-based representation and the so-called 4.5 formula.
+The example of a peaceful democratic transition in Somaliland also points to the general acceptance of democratic principles.

 Approval of democracy

-The formation of social self-help groups and the construction of social capital is a prerequisite for survival within the volatile and conflicting sociopolitical context of Somalia.
+The formation of social self-help groups and the construction of social capital is a prerequisite for survival within the volatile and conflict-prone sociopolitical context of Somalia.
 Social capital is often based on kinship lines and is grounded primarily in extended family systems.
 Membership in Islamic organizations and associations provides further opportunities for social organization across clan lines.
-There is also an emerging form of social capital among members of the younger generation, at least in certain parts of Somalia, who share biographical experiences and interests (education or jobs) and who sometimes organize themselves in youth organizations or gather in informal discussion groups and online networks.
+There is also an emerging form of social capital among members of the younger generation, at least in certain parts of Somalia, who share biographical experiences and interests (education or jobs) and are sometimes organized in youth organizations or gather in informal discussion groups and online.

 Social capital